broeser/feeld/README.md

 ValueMappers: **setId()**, **hasId()** and **getId()** can be used.

-### Interview
+### Interviews

 Interviews usually build upon FieldCollections.
-They present each Fields contained within the FieldCollections to the user, in the form of a question.
+They present each Field contained within their FieldCollections to the user, in the form of a question.
 The user is invited to answer these questions, the answers are sanitized, validated and can be stored.